Hoyasumii/avengers-endgame/README.md

 Scott Lang: Hope?

 (Inside a security office, a security guard (Ken Jeong) reading a book as he looks upon his security screen, seeing something going on in one of the storage facilities.
-In the cameras, it shows Lang in his casual clothing, shouting, waving a sign with the word
+In the cameras, it shows Lang in his casual clothing, shouting, waving a sign with the word "H